frankenstein-666/TEAM-TOXIC/README.md

-THE MOST POWERFUL INSTGARAM HACK
+THE MOST POWERFULL INSTGARAM HACK
         ╔╦╗╔═╗═╗ ╦╦╔═╗       ╦╔═╗
          ║ ║ ║╔╩╦╝║║    ───  ║║ ╦
          ╩ ╚═╝╩ ╚═╩╚═╝       ╩╚═╝